 Flood Plain Study

-The South Saskatchewan River flood plain has been a controversial area for development within Corman Park for many years.
 In May 2016, R.M.
-Administration recommended that Council undertake a two-dimensional (2D) hydraulic modelling and mapping study of the flood plain; a map of the study area can be found HERE.
+Administration recommended that Council undertake a two-dimensional (2D) hydraulic modelling and mapping study of the South Saskatchewan River flood plain to determine what areas of the flood plain are floodway (no or limited development allowed) and flood fringe (development may be allowed subject to conditions); a map of the study area can be found HERE.
 At the August 21, 2017 Council meeting a motion was passed that the R.M. will pay 100% of the costs of the study under the condition that 50% will be reimbursed through grant funds.

 Phase 1: Data Confirmation & Field Survey (April – June 2018)